HBOS: HBOS Australia

-On 8 October 2008, HBOS Australia sold its Bank of Western Australia and St Andrew's Australia Pty Ltd subsidiaries for approximately A$2bn to Commonwealth Bank of Australia.
+On 8 October 2008, HBOS Australia sold its Bank of Western Australia and St Andrew's Australia Pty Ltd subsidiaries for approximately A$2bn to the Commonwealth Bank.

 The group's businesses in Australia were sold to Westpac in October 2013.

 HBOS Insurance and Investment Group Limited

 HBOS Insurance & Investment Group Limited manages the group's insurance and investment brands in the UK and Europe.
 It consisted of the following: